Jake-Steck/fblaExpo/README.md

 - Convenient access to real-time weather information for Livingston, NJ.
 - Bug reporting system
 - Quick links to the schools Twitter page and website
+- Made with React Native JS and Expo

 ## License